offemaria24/Project-Function-Frontend/README.md

+#Module 2 Project Based on the Starter Projcet with additional functions

+#Added a input Text place holder together with the transaction balance and date time history then the clear button to be able to clear the screen of the history itself.

 # Starter Next/Hardhat Project

 After cloning the github, you will want to do the following to get the code running on your computer.